nixcloud/pankat/cmd/pankat-server/README.md

 * no html document will be generated thus published
 * the source code (mdwn) probably gets published, so be aware of that

+Use [[!draft]] to mark a page as draft.

+## special pages

+SpecialPages like about, roadmap, websocket should:

+* should contain left, right navigational keyboard commands
+* should not contain a navigation bar
+* not appear in the timeline
+* however, unlike drafts, they should render as normal page

+Use [[!SpecialPage]] to mark a page as special page.

 ### license

 see LICENSE file, AGPL v3